syncfusion/blazor-docs/src/common/appearance/theme-studio.md

 # Overview

 Theme Studio for Syncfusion Blazor can be used to customize a new theme from an existing theme.
 It does not support data visualization controls such as Chart, Diagram, Gauge, Range Navigator, and Maps.
+Since Syncfusion Blazor components follow the same UI pattern as Syncfusion's EJ2 components, you can use the [Syncfusion EJ2 Theme studio](https://ej2.syncfusion.com/themestudio/) for customizing Syncfusion Blazor components appearance.

 ## Customizing theme color from theme studio